- How Kimble PSA Supports Successful Acquisitions and Mergers – by Mark Robinson

 A comment I often hear from our customers who have been acquired by other entities which don’t use Kimble PSA is: “The acquirer couldn’t believe how quickly and easily we were able to report on our business during due diligence.”

 An acquiring M&A team will often ask for data sets in a very specific way, which may be quite unique to them.
 The potential acquirer wants to see the data in a format that will enable them to understand what the impact of the acquired business would be on their own numbers once combined.
-For example, they may have specific ways of calculating utilisation and revenue recognition, they might have developed their own ways of calculating costs, transfer pricing and so on.
+For example, they may have specific ways of calculating utilization and revenue recognition, they might have developed their own ways of calculating costs, transfer pricing and so on.
 But whatever their information requirements are, Kimble provides a rich source of data that can be sliced and diced to produce information in the required format.
 These reports can readily be shared with external investors.

 This process should be seen as a full-scale implementation, with a change management plan in place and support and training offered to staff prior to and during the move to Kimble.
 Linking the two businesses through the PSA helps to get them working together as a team and facilitates better communication across the board.